- Do you want an education that will be an asset in many different careers?

 This course is open to students of many MA programmes in the School of Humanities, cf. the regulations of the individual subjects.
 Students in the MA programmes in Icelandic literature, Icelandic linguistics, Icelandic studies and Icelandic teaching can take the course as part of the MA course requirements in Icelandic literature or Icelandic linguistics.
 Students in the MA programme in Icelandic teaching can, however, not have this course as the only linguistics or literature course in their MA.

-Digital and Social Innovation (HMM241F)
+Cultural and Digital Innovation (HMM241F)

 Communication channels II.
 Oral presentations, exhibitions, digital communication (HMM242F)